Communication Killers: Defensiveness

 - Petty rebuttals (passive-aggressive counter-arguments)

-When you can simply tell your partner how you are feeling and what is being triggered within you, it gives them the opportunity to take corrective action.
-It also encourages accountability from them . . . in other words, they are more likely to own their role as well.
+When you feel defensive, it’s important to communicate your feelings to your partner in a non-blaming way.
+This gives them the opportunity to understand your perspective and take corrective action.
+It also encourages accountability from them, as they are more likely to own their role in the situation.